EDUCATOR EXPENSE TAX DEDUCTION

 QUALIFIED PLUG-IN ELECTRIC DRIVE CAR & CHARGING STATION

 - You may be able to take a credit for a qualified plug-in electric car and alternative fuel vehicle refueling station you purchased.
-This credit extends through 2032.
+Vehicle purchases after September 30, 2025 are no longer eligible for the credit.
+Charging station purchases are eligible until June 30, 2026.

 RESIDENTIAL (Non-Business) ENERGY-EFFICIENT PROPERTY

-- Federal tax credits for certain residential energy-efficient improvements (insulation, exterior doors, windows and certain roofs) and residential energy property costs (qualifying heat pumps; gas, propane or oil hot water boilers; air conditioning systems; gas, propane or oil furnaces and fans; and certain non-solar water heaters) to existing homes have been extended through December 31, 2032.
+- Federal tax credits for certain residential energy-efficient improvements (insulation, exterior doors, windows and certain roofs) and residential energy property costs (qualifying heat pumps; gas, propane or oil hot water boilers; air conditioning systems; gas, propane or oil furnaces and fans; and certain non-solar water heaters) to existing homes are available through December 31, 2025.